 In 2012 she joined the New England Grassroots Environment Fund as their Energy & Climate Action Program Director to enhance the work of local level climate and energy action in New England and coordinate two New England based networks.
 The first is the New England Local Energy Network, a bourgeoning collaboration of over thirty organizations and groups across New England working with energy committees or similar grassroots groups to further cross-sector, measurable climate and energy action impacts.
 The second is the New Hampshire Local Energy Work Group, an ad hoc, active committee representing over twenty nonprofits, federal and state agencies, local governments, energy companies, planning commissions and active local energy committee volunteers that seeks to catalyze, support and reduce the barriers to local level action on energy and climate change issues in New Hampshire.
 In that position she coordinated the Local Energy Solutions Conference (now in its seventh year), New Hampshire’s premier energy solutions conference supporting community-based energy efficiency and renewable energy solutions.
 Dundorf is known throughout the region as a connector for local energy and climate action and for identifying opportunities to support grassroots and network innovation.

-Julia attributes her passion for climate change and energy advocacy to her experiences of growing up on an off-grid farm in northern NH.
-She lives in Southeast New Hampshire with her husband and three children, ages 12-17.
+Julia attributes her passion for environmental justice and climate change action to her experiences of growing up on an off-grid farm in northern NH.
+She lives in Southeast New Hampshire with her husband and two of her three children, ages 17-22.

 Chetana brings with her a life-long passion for environmental and sustainable issues and working with businesses to lessen their environmental footprint.
 With a splintered career from working for one of the most forward-thinking business of its time, The Body Shop Inc and its founder Anita Roddick to setting-up her own business, Chetana believes you can run a successful business which is profitable and at the same time take total responsibility and act on its environmental impact and be sustainable in the true sense of the word.